CU-DSI-Scholars/site-source/content/post/2018-01-22-project-global-interconnections-project-application-closed.md

 thumbnailImagePosition: left
 thumbnailImage: //res.cloudinary.com/tz33cu/image/upload/v1516632872/finnet_jx5b32.png
 ---
 Understand interconnected nature of global multi-national companies via their supply chain, product and services competition, co-investments and co-ownerships as well as other dependencies between operations and revenue streams.
-We would like to consider the way news on any company specifically propagate down the connection graph and impact other businesses that are related in way that is not necessarily explicit.
+We would like to consider the way news on any company specifically propagate down the connection graph and impact other businesses that are related in a way that is not necessarily explicit.

 <!--more-->